dportik/SuperCRUNCH/docs/Analysis_Overview.md

 As you can see above, every subspecies contains a species label.
 This allows a series of checks to be performed.
 If the `--no_subspecies` flag is omitted, the following checks are performed:

 1. Is the reconstructed species name in the species list?
-If not, the record is ignored.
+    1. If not, the record is ignored.
+    2. If yes, the subspecies is examined.
 2. Is the reconstructed subspecies name in the subspecies list?
-If not, the species name will be used.
-If yes, the subspecies name will be used instead.
+    1. If not, the species name will be used.
+    2. If yes, the subspecies name will be used instead.

 In the example above, `Leycesteria crocothyrsos` is in the species list, but `Leycesteria crocothyrsos voucher` is an obviously incorrect name and is absent from the subspecies list.
 In this case, the species name `Leycesteria crocothyrsos` will be used for that record.
 In the other example, `Linnaea borealis` is in the species list, and `Linnaea borealis americana` is present in the subspecies list, so `Linnaea borealis americana` is the name used.